Ha-Duong-88/UFOs/README.md

   1) Expand the dataset to include a broader range of dates and years for sightings.
   2) Expand the dataset to include different countries beyond the US.
-  3) Include the number of users for each sighting.
+  3) Include the total number of users for each sighting.